 RN to MD: How to Transition from Nurse to Doctor

-Transitioning from being a Registered Nurse (RN) to becoming a Medical Doctor (MD) is certainly a challenging path.
-But the answer to the question “can a nurse become a doctor?” is an emphatic “yes”.
-With your background in nursing, you’ll already have invaluable healthcare experience, but becoming an MD will expand your ability to diagnose, treat and lead in the medical field.
-This guide will walk you through the process, from understanding the benefits of making this shift to the specific steps involved in achieving your goal.
+Transitioning from being a registered nurse (RN) to becoming a Doctor of Medicine (MD) is certainly a challenging path, but the answer to the question “can a nurse become a doctor?” is an emphatic “yes.”
+With your background in nursing, you’ll already have invaluable healthcare experience and becoming a practicing physician will expand your ability to diagnose, treat and take on a leadership role in the medical field.

 Benefits of Going from RN to MD